 The use of NGI OpenLab resources must be properly acknowledged in any presentations or publications resulting from your work in the lab.
 In addition to the acknowledgment text provided in the report accompanying your data, please include the following sentence:

-"This project was supported by the NGI OpenLab."
+"This project was supported by NGI OpenLab."

 Please refer to the FAQ section below for additional information.